-Option Name Interface Description Configure Modern Cellular (WAN) Configure cellular connection parameters including APN, SIM slot (which SIM slot number to use), PIN Code, Username, Password Configure Modem Setting Wi-Fi (WAN) Configure Wi-Fi connection parameters including Mode (only Wi-Fi client mode is supported), SSID , and Password Note: make sure to leave the password field empty if you are connecting to a public Wi-Fi without password Configure IP Method All interfaces Configure IP related parameters including protocol version (IPv4, IPv6 or IPv4v6) and IP assignment method (DHCP, auto, static IP or Link-local) Configure Keep-alive Check Method All interfaces Ping: Connection is only considered alive if pinging the target server specified is successful → Optionally, select "ping-signalmonitor" to also include signal strength as a criterion for a healthy connection.
-Check-ip-exist: As long as an IP is assigned to the interface (e.g., the base station assigns IP to the cellular modem or DHCP server assigns IP to LAN port), are considered connection is alive → Optionally, select "check-ip-exist-signalmonitor" to also include signal strength as a criterion for a healthy connection.
+Option Name Interface Description Configure Modem Setting Cellular (WAN) Configure cellular connection parameters including APN, SIM slot (which SIM slot number to use), PIN Code, Username, Password Wi-Fi (WAN) Configure Wi-Fi connection parameters including Mode (only Wi-Fi client mode is supported), SSID , and Password Note: make sure to leave the password field empty if you are connecting to a public Wi-Fi without password Configure IP Method All interfaces Configure IP related parameters including protocol version (IPv4, IPv6 or IPv4v6) and IP assignment method (DHCP, auto, static IP or Link-local) Configure Keep-alive Check Method All interfaces Select the method to check connection is alive Ping: Connection is only considered alive if pinging the target server specified is successful Optionally, select "ping-signalmonitor" to also include signal strength as a criterion for a healthy connection.
+Check-ip-exist: As long as an IP is assigned to the interface (e.g., the base station assigns IP to the cellular modem or DHCP server assigns IP to LAN port), are considered connection is alive Optionally, select "check-ip-exist-signalmonitor" to als include signal strength as a criterion for a healthy connection.

-$^{^{}}$ IP assignment method "auto" is for IPv6 only, which support Stateless Address Auto-Configuration (SLACC) and Stateless for DHCPv6.
+st IP assignment method "auto" is for IPv6 only, which support Stateless Address Auto-Configuration (SLACC) and Stateless for DHCPv6.